FDA legal challenge over Safety of Rwanda Act heard at Royal Courts of Justice

 -

-FDA National Officer for Northern Ireland Robert Murtagh has called for a strengthened standards regime in Northern Ireland government.
+The FDA’s National Officer for Northern Ireland Robert Murtagh has pushed back against calls for significant cuts to the public sector workforce in Northern Ireland.